 - address at least one of the SPS Key Priorities;

-- be led by a co-director who is a national of, resident and employed in a NATO member country, and a co-director who is a national of, resident and employed in a partner nation;
+- be led by an NPD who is resident and employed in a NATO member country, and a PPD who is resident and employed in a NATO Partner nation;

 - be developed and implemented by co-directors affiliated with a government, academic, or other non-profit institutions.
 For-profit private companies are not eligible for SPS funding;